 (4) Schools, playgrounds and parks in any district and commercial and industrial uses may erect security fences to control ingress and egress to all or part of the lot.
 Said fence shall be no more than 10 feet in height and constructed with a ratio of the open portion to the solid portion being not less than 6:1.

+E. Retaining walls shall be permitted provided they are located up to and inside of existing property lines, and they will be permitted to be a maximum of 2ft. high from grade.
+Any retaining walls which are proposed to be higher than 2ft. from grade will require variance relief from the Planning Board.
+Any visible side of a retaining wall which fronts a public street must incorporate decorative features such as stucco, brickface or a similar finished surface in order to improve the aesthetic appearance of said retaining wall.
+Retaining walls must be setback a minimum of 6ft. from the public right-of-way, and in the event a property owner elects to construct/incorporate a fence above the proposed retaining wall the height of the combined structure must conform to current maximum fence heights as set forth within § 276-30(D).

-E. Sight triangle areas shall be required at intersections and driveways entering public streets, in addition to the specified right-of-way widths, in which no grading, planting or structure shall be erected or maintained more than 30 inches above the street center line, except for utility poles, street signs, fire hydrants and light standards.
+F. Sight triangle areas shall be required at intersections and driveways entering public streets, in addition to the specified right-of-way widths, in which no grading, planting or structure shall be erected or maintained more than 30 inches above the street center line, except for utility poles, street signs, fire hydrants and light standards.
 The "sight triangle" is defined as that area outside of the curb line and the straight line connecting sight points, one located on each curbline or driveway center line at a distance of 25 feet or one foot for each mile of allowed street speed limit, whichever is greater, or 15 feet along the center line of a driveway.
 Sight triangle easements shall be required for any new development and such easement dedication shall be expressed on the plat or plan as follows: "Sight triangle easement deeded for purposes provided for and expressed in the Land Development Ordinance of the City of North Wildwood."

 § 276-31Lighting.